kiniry/objective-c/s093030/assignment2/README.txt

 they can contain mixed types of objects.
 This is for exampled utilized in Paul Hegarty's Calculator example.
 Usually this is not allowed in for example C#'s List.
-This is usually ensured by utilizing generic parameterized types, e.g.
+This is usually ensured by utilizing generic parametrized types, e.g.
 List<string> listOfStrings = new List<string>();

 C# however also has an ArrayList class which can do this.
 Furthermore